HodayaPinian/MNIST---different-analyze-method/README.md

 Because the data is relative simplicity, we can use them for ML modlinig for classification.

 You can get the data from mnist library( https://pypi.org/project/python-mnist/ ) or from TensorFlow tutorial library(https://www.tensorflow.org/api_docs/python/tf/keras/datasets/mnist/load_data).
-Also i'm adding here the flatten csv files of the training and test set (got them from exelent tutorial- https://www.python-course.eu/neural_network_mnist.php )
+Also i'm adding here the flatten (784 inputs) csv files of the training and test set with their label in the first row. (got them from excellent tutorial- https://www.python-course.eu/neural_network_mnist.php )